thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 A route in the dataset represents a unique export-import country pair (e.g., CZ to DE).
 The data follows a calendar-like structure, with each route's transmissions documented daily.
 Each route contains multiple transmissions (rows), where each row represents a gas flow trade on a specific day.

-When the country of origin for a gas flow is unknown, the dataset employs a placeholder distribution.
+When the gas flow's country of origin is unknown, or when source data is not publicly available, the dataset employs a placeholder distribution.
 This assigns equal shares (1/9 ratio, as there are nine supplier countries in the dataset) to all '_share' columns for that transmission in the `EUGasNet` table.

 It's important to note that this uniform distribution does not reflect real-world supply patterns.
 In reality, we expect to observe variance in supply ratios across countries and over time.

 To ensure accurate analysis of EU gas trade pivots following the invasion of Ukraine, the materialized view (denoted as `documented_routes`) excludes routes with uniform transmissions.
 This prevents skewing of statistical results by focusing on transmission patterns with distinct, documented supply-shares.
-However, this approach results in the loss of some routes (e.g., RU -> DE or DZ -> IT) where source data is not publicly available.
+However, this approach results in the omission of these routes (e.g., RU -> DE or DZ -> IT) from the final analysis.

 This filtering is necessary because placeholder values (0.1111) cannot be meaningfully distinguished from actual documented supply-shares in the statistical analysis code.